memomsft/databricks-only/dbx-genie-teams/02-databricks-prep.md

 “Which routes show the highest number of alerts in the last week?”

 ## 🛠️ Step 1 – Upload sample files into a Databricks Volume
 In order to create the neccesary tables for this workshop we need to upload the csv files contained in this repo `/dbx-genie-teams/files` into our Databricks environment.
-For this exercise we will leverage [Databricks Volumes](https://learn.microsoft.com/en-us/azure/databricks/sql/language-manual/sql-ref-volumes)that are logical volumes of storage pointing to a cloud storage location where we can store and access files in any format
+For this exercise we will leverage [Databricks Volumes](https://learn.microsoft.com/en-us/azure/databricks/sql/language-manual/sql-ref-volumes) that are logical volumes of storage pointing to a cloud storage location where we can store and access files in any format.
+For more details on how to work with volumnes check the Databricks docs.

+## 🛠️ Step 2 – Create a dedicated volume storage location in ADLS Gen2 for our files
+For storing our files we leverage an existing ADLS Gen2 account who serve as a container for Databricks external objects.
+In this storage account we are creating a container `vol` who is going to act as the physical location for the logical volume.

+Let's create a new folder and upload the csv files accordingly

-## 🛠️ Step 2 – Create Base Tables
+## 🛠️ Step 3 – Create Base Tables

 Open a **Databricks Notebook** (Python or PySpark) and run the following code to create 3 sample tables: